-The FMFIA requires the GAO to prescribe standards of internal control in the Federal Government.
+The FMFIA requires the GAO to prescribe standards of internal control in the Federal Government, which is titled GAO’s Standards for Internal Control in the Federal Government (Green Book).
 Commonly known as the Green Book, these standards provide the internal control framework and criteria Federal managers must use in designing, implementing, and operating an effective system of internal control.
 The Green Book defines internal control as a process effected by an entity’s oversight body, management, and other personnel that provides reasonable assurance that the objectives of an entity are achieved.
 These objectives and related risks can be broadly classified into one or more of the following categories:

-The Secretary of State’s 2019 Statement of Assurance for FMFIA is provided above.
+The Secretary of State’s 2020 Statement of Assurance for FMFIA is provided on the previous page.
 We have also provided a Summary of Financial Statement Audits and Management Assurances as required by OMB Circular A-136, Financial Reporting Requirements, revised, in the Other Information section of this report.
 In addition, there are no individual areas for the Department currently on GAO’s bi-annual High-Risk List.

 The Department also places emphasis on the importance of continuous monitoring.
 It is the Department’s policy that any organization with a material weakness or significant deficiency must prepare and implement a corrective action plan to fix the weakness.
 The plan combined with the individual SoAs and Appendix A assessments provide the framework for monitoring and improving the Department’s management controls on a continuous basis.
 Management will continue to direct and focus efforts to resolve significant deficiencies in internal control identified by management and auditors.

 OMB Circular A-123, Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996, provides guidance the Department used in determining compliance with FFMIA.
-The Department considered results of OIG and GAO audit reports, annual financial statement audits, the Department’s annual Federal Information Security Modernization Act Report, and other relevant information.
+The Department considered results of OIG and GAO audit reports, annual financial statement audits, and other relevant information.
+The Department’s annual Federal Information Security Modernization Act Report for 2020 was not available for review due to the Department being granted a 60 day deadline extension.
 The Department’s assessment also relies upon evaluations and assurances under the Federal Managers’ Financial Integrity Act of 1982 (FMFIA), including assessments performed to meet the requirements of OMB Circular A-123 Appendix A. When applicable, particular importance is given to any reported material weakness and material non-conformance identified during these internal control assessments.
 The Department has made it a priority to meet the objectives of the FFMIA.

-In its Report on Compliance and Other Matters, the Independent Auditor identified instances of substantial noncompliance with Federal financial management systems requirements.
+In its Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements, the Independent Auditor identified instances of substantial noncompliance with Federal financial management systems requirements.
 The Department acknowledges that the Independent Auditor has noted certain weaknesses in our financial management systems.
 OMB’s Appendix D provides a revised compliance model that entails a risk-and outcome-based approach to assess FFMIA compliance.
 In our assessments and evaluations, the Department identified similar weaknesses.
 However, applying the guidance and the assessment framework noted in Appendix D to OMB Circular A-123, the Department considers them deficiencies versus substantial non-conformances relative to substantial compliance with the requirements of the FFMIA.
 Nonetheless, the Department is committed to continuing to work to address all identified financial management system deficiencies.